Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Numerical results

 To equilibrate the system in a stable conformation compatible with the crystal structure we used harmonic restraint on a DBC variable which involves all the heavy atoms of the protein (even the lateral chains) that are within a radius of 6\AA~of the ligand, that we released progressively.
 By doing so, we implicitly force the system to keep all the relative positions and orientations of the ligand with respect to the protein, without having to manually make an inventory of all the protein-ligand interactions keys to the definition of the binding mode.
 We think that this particular strength of the DBC collective variables in conjunction with the possibility to act on it with a harmonic restraint is of great interest for the free energy practitioners that encounter this situation (relaxing a system in a predefined binding pose).

-To extensively benchmark the method we chose to run two separate free energy of binding simulations, one for each binding mode, each associated with a compatible DBC variable.
-Note that we could have run only one simulation with a binding mode definition (through a DBC variable) that would encompass both binding modes.
+To extensively benchmark the method we chose to run two separate binding free energy simulations, one for each binding mode, each associated with a compatible DBC variable.
+Note that we could have run a single simulation with a wider bound state definition (through the DBC variable) encompassing both binding modes.